Grief Doesn’t Have a Timeline: Letting Go of Society’s Expectations

 We launched a bi-weekly scientific newsletter to complement our community newsletter (if you don’t receive our newsletters sign up here).
 You shared photos of your loved ones, sent us treasured family recipes.
 You introduced us to important community programming, where Evermore could lend support to programs such as a Hip Hop program in the South Bronx.

-With Evermore’s Poet Laureate Rosemerry Wahtola Trommer, we hosted poetry workshops that created community poetry and shared your moving personal stories and experiences (you can sign up for our next workshop in March 2025).
+With Evermore’s Poet Laureate Rosemerry Wahtola Trommer, we hosted poetry workshops that created community poetry and shared your moving personal stories and experiences (you can sign up for our next workshop here).

 Evermore launched an initiative to secure bereavement leave for students in post-secondary educational institutions.
 You’ll hear some exciting updates about this work in 2025.